 - "Symphonic Winds was a place where I could refocus, socialize and feel accomplished.
 Due to my experiences in the ensemble I will continue performing music throughout my life, while pursuing my dreams."—Brittney Ferrian '17

-UMN Morris Symphonic Winds is the principal large instrumental ensemble for wind, brass and percussion players at Morris.
-Under its conductor, Simon Tillier, this auditioned group is made up of 55 music and non-music majors from throughout the campus.
-Concerts feature a wide variety of works from all musical periods, cultures and styles, emphasizing core and contemporary repertoire.
+UMN Morris Symphonic Winds is the primary large instrumental ensemble for wind, brass and percussion players at Morris.
+Under its conductor Simon Tillier, this auditioned group is made up of some 55 music and non-music majors from throughout the campus.
+Performances feature a wide variety of works from all musical periods, cultures and styles, emphasizing core and contemporary repertoire.
 In particular, Symphonic Winds' cross-discipline approach provides the ensemble with the opportunity to commission and collaborate on works involving literature, theatre, film, and dance.

 Symphonic Winds tours regionally, nationally and internationally.
-In 2015 it traveled to the United Kingdom to give concerts in Manchester, Bristol, and London, as part of a Morris Study Abroad Program.
-In May 2018 students traveled to the state of Alaska as part of a ten-day performance tour.
-The ensemble is currently preparing to undertake a regional tour in 2020 and an international tour to Ireland and Scotland in 2021.
+In 2015 the ensemble traveled to the United Kingdom to give concerts in Manchester, Bristol, and London as part of a Morris Study Abroad Program, and in 2018 it toured the state of Alaska.
+The ensemble is currently preparing to undertake an international tour to Ireland and Scotland.

 We hope you will take a moment to explore the various links.
 If you have any questions, please contact us.